 However, you can purchase a plan outside the open enrollment window based on certain qualifying life events.
-These include losing your employer health coverage, having a baby, marriage, moving to a different state, becoming a US citizen, release from prison, losing Medicaid or COBRA coverage, and several other events.
+These include losing your employer health coverage, having a baby, getting married, moving to a different state, becoming a U.S. citizen, being released from prison, or losing Medicaid or COBRA coverage, among several other events.

 Once such an event takes place, you’ll be entitled to a 60-day special enrollment period, within which you’ll be eligible to purchase coverage.

 Probably the most important benefit of the ACA was that it removed the ability of insurance companies to decline an individual for coverage.
 Under the Act, you can no longer be excluded from coverage due to pre-existing health conditions.
 What’s more, you cannot be charged higher premiums for those conditions.
 Those two provisions alone enabled millions to get health insurance who couldn’t under the previous system.

 The only situation in which you can be charged a higher premium is if you’re a smoker.
 Otherwise, premium rates will be identical for individuals of the same age (premiums do increase with age).

 ACA Essential Coverage

 - Ambulatory patient services (outpatient care you get without being admitted to a hospital).

 - Pregnancy, maternity, and newborn care (both before and after birth).

 - Mental health and substance use disorder services, including behavioral health treatment (this includes counseling and psychotherapy).